Deep Learning Based 3D Segmentation: A Survey: 3D Semantic Segmentation

+Similarly, Dai~et~al.~\cite{dai2018scancomplete} design a novel 3D CNN to train on-scene subvolumes but deploy on arbitrarily large scenes at test time, as it can handle large scenes with varying spatial extent.
+Additionally, their network adopts a coarse-to-fine tactic to predict multiple resolution scenes to handle the resolution growth in data size as the scene increases.
+Traditionally, the voxel representation only comprises boolean occupancy information, which loses many geometric details.
+Meng~et~al.~\cite{meng2019vv} develop a novel information-rich voxel representation by using a variational auto-encoder (VAE) and a radial basis function (RBF) to capture the distribution of points within each voxel.
+Further, they proposed a group equivariant convolution to exploit this feature.

-In fixed scale scenes, the computational complexity grows cubically as the voxel resolution increases.
-However, the volumetric representation is naturally sparse, resulting in unnecessary computations when applying 3D dense convolution on the sparse data.
-To aleviate this problem, OcNet \cite{riegler2017octnet} divides the space hierarchically into nonniform voxels using a series of unbalanced octrees.
-Tree structure allows memory allocation and computation to focus on relevant dense voxels without sacrificing resolution.
-However, empty space still imposes computational and memory burden in OctNet.
-In contrast, Graham et al.\cite{graham20183d} proposed a novel submanifold sparse convolution (SSC) that does not perform computations in empty regions, making up for the drawback of OcNet.
+In fixed-scale scenes, the computational complexity grows cubically as the voxel resolution increases.
+However, the volumetric representation is naturally sparse, resulting in unnecessary computations when applying 3D dense convolution to the sparse data.
+To address this problem, OctNet~\cite{riegler2017octnet} divides the space hierarchically into nonuniform voxels using a series of unbalanced octrees.
+The tree structure allows memory allocation and computation to focus on relevant dense voxels without sacrificing resolution.
+However, empty space still imposes a computational and memory burden on OctNet.
+In contrast, Graham~et~al.~\cite{graham20183d} proposed a novel submanifold sparse convolution (SSC) that does not perform computations in empty regions, making up for the drawback of OctNet.
+OA-CNN~\cite{peng2024oa} introduces adaptive receptive fields and adaptive relation into the Sparse CNN, to learn long-scale context information.